Ohio Nurse Practice Act (2 Hours)

 Nursing Process

-Jeffrey then analyzes the collected data, determines Henry has impaired gas exchange (nursing diagnosis), and contacts the physician to report the findings and receive direction (analysis/reporting).
+Jeffrey then analyzes the collected data, determines that Henry has impaired gas exchange (nursing diagnosis), and contacts the physician to report the findings and receive direction (analysis/reporting).

 Jeffrey and Judy together modify Henry’s nursing care plan to reflect the care required of a patient with either a suspected pulmonary or fat embolism.
-The plan includes measures to address Henry’s chest discomfort and shortness of breath (planning).
+The plan includes interventions to address Henry’s chest discomfort and shortness of breath (planning).
 They communicate the plan of care to other members of the nursing team.

 Judy carries out the modified nursing care plan, providing direct patient care and/or delegating nursing tasks to other members of the team as needed (implementation).